Canada Work Permits 2026 – Complete Guide | Global Work Path

 3. Score Optimization

-Strategies to maximize your language points in Express Entry and other points-based systems.
+Strategies to maximize your language points in Express Entry.

 4. Test Registration Assistance